-7378.
-Designated Remainder Parcel
+80. Remainder Parcel

-That portion of an existing parent parcel which the boundaries of which are not depicted on a subdivision map, which remains undivided, and is not included as part of a subdivision for the purpose of sale, lease, or financing.
+That portion of a parent parcel, the boundaries of which are not depicted on a subdivision map, which remains undivided, and is not included as part of a subdivision for the purpose of sale, lease, or financing.
 Any parcel labeled 'not a part' shall be deemed a remainder parcel.
-The designated remainder shall not be counted as a parcel for the purpose of determining whether a subdivision is a minor or major subdivision as defined in this section.

-7479.
-Reservation
+81. Reservation